CarloWood/threadsafe/README.md

 This repository is a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) providing C++ utilities for larger projects, including:

-* <tt>threadsafe::Wrapper&lt;T, policy::P&gt;</tt> : template class to construct a T / mutex pair with locking policy P.
+* <tt>threadsafe::Unlocked&lt;T, policy::P&gt;</tt> : template class to construct a T / mutex pair with locking policy P.
 * <tt>ReadWrite</tt>, <tt>Primitive</tt>, <tt>OneThread</tt> : Locking policies.
 * <tt>AccessConst</tt> and <tt>Access</tt> : Obtain read/write access to Primitive or OneThread locked objects.
 * <tt>ConstReadAccess</tt>, <tt>ReadAccess</tt> and <tt>WriteAccess</tt> : Obtain access to ReadWrite protected objects.
 * <tt>AIReadWriteMutex</tt> : A mutex class that provides read/write locking.
+* <tt>UnlockedBase</tt> : A base class pointer to an Unlocked object that can be used in the same way.
 * Several utilities like <tt>is_single_threaded</tt>.

 The root project should be using